 Gas and electricity

 For gas, you have the choice between connecting to a natural gas line or installing a propane tank.
 Both options have their benefits and drawbacks.
 While propane is more powerful than natural gas, it can also be more expensive and is considered less safe by some.
 Your decision should ultimately depend on which option is cheaper.
-Take a look at this side-by-side comparison to get a better idea of the pros and cons.

 You’ll have to follow the golden rule once again for electricity, as the distance between your mobile home and the power source will jump the further away it is.
 You might have to factor in the costs of poles and transmission lines to your home into your overall cost.